beratzorlu/Craftworks/README.md

 ![navigation bar](docs/nav_bar.png)

-Taking a straigtforward and practical approach to resulted in the creation of the navigation element provided above.
+Taking a straightforward and practical approach resulted in the creation of the navigation element provided above.
 All elements have hover effects to provide user feedback and underlines to display the active page.
 The order page has unique styling to emphasize the core function of the project; to encourage customers to make use of the services provided by Craftworks by placing an order.
 The logo is displayed at all times to motivate a feeling of familiarity in the user.

 - #### Hero Image and Text Card

 ![hero image](docs/hero_image.png)

-In keeping with the points available in the [Images]{#images} section, the choice of hero image here represents a positive outlooks towards the actions associated with woodworks.
-By displaying a lauging lady holding a wooden material while, the hero image section aims to instill a sense of welcoming from the user.
+In keeping with the points available in the [Images]{#images} section, the choice of hero image here represents a positive outlook towards the actions associated with woodworks.
+By displaying a laughing lady holding a wooden material, the hero image section aims to instil a sense of welcome from the user.

 While the content inside the text card is not identical the framework itself is shared across the website.
 This serves multiple purposes by both welcoming and reassuring the users of which page they are currently displaying on their respective devices.